 Support

 Even if you love a good, soft pillow, it’s important that it still supports your neck.
 This is why a purely down or feather pillow with no layers is probably not the best choice for support, no matter how soft and comfortable it feels.
 We’ve only listed options with support layers here.
 When shopping for a pillow, make sure your neck feels supported.
 You should feel the pillow higher under your neck than under your head so that your head lies flat.
 This should give you proper spinal alignment.
-If your pillow is not supporting your neck, you’ll likely feel it as neck, back, or shoulder pain.
+If your pillow is not supporting your neck, you’ll likely feel it as neck soreness, back aches, or shoulder pain.

 Firmness